keziah55/tracks/README.md

 - Click on point to select that point in the data viewer

-- 'Personal bests' widget shows the best month (by distance) and top five sessions
+- 'Personal bests' widget shows the best month and top five sessions

 ## Requirements